- "Neon Lights is an album of cover versions, the first time

 Gordon Goudie.

-- By mid 2001, they signed a two album deal with Eagle Records.
+- They signed a two album deal with Eagle Records in June 2001.
 Oddly, the deal

 didn’t include the collection of covers they’d amassed.
 But having wanted to record a